aisha-x/THM/Learn/SOC Level 1/Summit.md

 Answer: ***THM{c956f455fc076aea829799c0876ee399}***

-**What is the fifth flag you receive after successfully detecting sample5.exe?**
+**5- What is the fifth flag you receive after successfully detecting sample5.exe?**

 I finally have sample5.exe for you to detect.
 Different approach this time.
 In this sample, all of the “heavy lifting” and instruction occurs on my back-end server, so I can easily change the types of protocols I use and the artifacts I leave on the host.
 You’ll have to find something unique or abnormal about the behavior of my tool to detect it.